apache/samza/docs/startup/hello-samza-fluent/versioned/index.md

    See the License for the specific language governing permissions and limitations under the License.
 -->
-The [hello-samza](https://github.com/apache/samza-hello-samza) project is a stand-alone project designed to help you run your first Samza job.
+The [hello-samza](https://github.com/apache/samza-hello-samza) project is a stand-alone project designed to help you run your first Samza application.
+It has examples of applications using the low-level task API as well as the high-level fluent API.
+The [Hello Samza tutorial] (../hello-samza/{{site.version}}/index.html) demonstrates 3 jobs created with the task API, whereas this tutorial demonstrates an equivalent application created with the fluent API.
+You may notice that both tutorials are remarkably similar.
+Indeed, from a black-box perspective, the primary difference is that we accomplish the equivalent of 3 separate jobs with a single application and we skip the intermediate topics for simplicity.

 ### Get the Code